Exclusive interview, the first and only one with UK and Group CEOs of Tesco

 What do I think?
 Well to be fair, I like both Dave and Matt who are both very personable and with a sense of humour, which is a heck of a lot more than a lot of CEOs out there, I will say that!
 Dave is a lot better than his predecessor too but again, let’s be fair, Clarke was pushed.
 I think they are pretty genuine and I think they have the respect of their staff and really are working towards improving service (yes I know it couldn’t have got much worse!)
 The proof is there in the figures that sales are increasing.

-Service – time will tell – what was cut actually was a question from my Mum.
+Time will tell -- what was cut actually was a question from my Mum.
 She wanted to know why staff couldn’t just open a bag of oranges and let her buy a single one when there were no single ones available.
 Matt spoke about moving towards enabling customers to feel that they could be empowered to make those choices.
 Now that is an interesting concept and a tricky one to navigate, so we shall see.

 All in all?
 Had a good day, personable people to chat with (and the team involved with filming were fab, has to be said), lots to talk about and I’m quite sure quite a lot to complain about in the future!
 Remember Dave DID tell me to keep complaining and well, seems like a nice chap, so happy to oblige.